Lamium

 Lamium (dead-nettles) is a genus of about 30 species of flowering plants in the family Lamiaceae, of which it is the type genus.
-They are all herbaceous plants native to Europe, Asia, and northern Africa, but several have become very successful weeds of crop fields and are now widely naturalised across much of the temperate world.
+They are all herbaceous plants native to Eurasia and northern Africa, with several widely naturalised across much of the temperate world.

 Description

 The genus includes both annual and perennial species; they spread by both seeds and stems rooting as they grow along the ground.
 They have square stems and coarsely textured pairs of leaves, often with striking patterns or variegation.
 They produce double-lipped flowers in a wide range of colours.